mlrun/mlrun/docs/change-log/_index.md

 - The CLI supports overwriting the schedule when creating scheduling workflow.
 [View in Git](https://github.com/mlrun/mlrun/pull/2651).
 - Slack now notifies when a project fails in `load_and_run()`.
 [View in Git](https://github.com/mlrun/mlrun/pull/2794).
-- Timeout is executed properly when running pipeline in CLI  https://github.com/mlrun/mlrun/pull/2635
+- Timeout is executed properly when running a pipeline in CLI.
+[View in Git]https://github.com/mlrun/mlrun/pull/2635).
 - Uvicorn Keep Alive Timeout (`http_connection_timeout_keep_alive`) is now configurable, with default=11.
 This maintains API-client connections.
 [View in Git](https://github.com/mlrun/mlrun/pull/2613).